dyo/dyo/README.md

 > How do i render one component within another?

-So since components are just functions(statefull/stateless), to render them just execute them were needed.
+So since components are just functions(statefull/stateless), to render them just execute them where needed.
 note: 'render instances are not components'

 ```javascript